Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 sidebar_position: 1
 id: Recommended-Tools
 title: Recommended Tools
-description: The 7 most commonly used PDF tools in Stirling-PDF V2
+description: The 7 most commonly used PDF tools in Stirling PDF V2
 ---

 # Recommended Tools

-These are the **7 most frequently used PDF operations** in Stirling-PDF, prominently featured for quick access.
+These are the **7 most frequently used PDF operations** in Stirling PDF, prominently featured for quick access.
 Perfect for everyday PDF tasks.

 ---